Last Updated on February 22, 2026 by Kate Noble

 Why?

-Located in the South Eastern part of Oman, Salalah offers something that might seem a million miles away from the Middle East that you see in the other popular destination of Muscat (more on that below).
+Located in the Southeastern part of Oman, Salalah offers something that might seem a million miles away from the Middle East that you see in the other popular destination of Muscat (more on that below).
 Renowned for its greenery, which might come as a surprise to many who only associate the Middle East with the dusty desert.
-To really see it at it’s greenest then you need to time it with the monsoon (Kareef) which arrives in the Summer from mid June – August.
-As well as offering a welcome green escape, Salalah also offers beaches being along the coast so is perfect for a beach break too.
+To really see it at its greenest, then you need to time it with the monsoon (Kareef), which arrives in the Summer from mid June to August.
+As well as offering a welcome green escape, Salalah also offers beaches along the coast, so it is perfect for a beach break too.
 And if you’re looking for deserts?
-You don’t need to look too far, the Ar Rub Al Khali (The Empty Quarter) provides the perfect desert experience to complete your trip.
+You don’t need to look too far; the Ar Rub Al Khali (The Empty Quarter) provides the perfect desert experience to complete your trip.

 How to get there

-Salalah is an easy flight from Dubai or you could include it with a Muscat visit with flights regularly from the capital.
-Flights from Dubai are around £150 with Fly Dubai (there’s also Oman Air too).
+Salalah is an easy flight from Dubai, or you could include it with a Muscat visit, with flights regularly from the capital.
+Flights from Dubai are available for a reasonable price with Fly Dubai (there’s also Oman Air).
 The journey is a short flight, just over 2 hours, so perfect for a long weekend break.

 Where to stay

 Salalah isn’t a huge tourist resort and in this respect might provide a welcome contrast to the tourist popular destinations of Dubai, but with that comes a lot less hotel choice.
-There’s enough though and prices are pretty reasonable which is good as Oman can be quite expensive.
-You could get a hotel with pretty good reviews in the region of £50 – £80.
-If you really want to push the boat out though then opt for Al Baleed Resort Salalah by Anantara – this will be closer to £200 for the night, but looks pretty special if you can justify it.
+There’s enough, though, and prices are pretty reasonable, which is good as Oman can be quite expensive.
+But, if you really want to push the boat out, then opt for Al Baleed Resort Salalah by Anantara – it looks pretty special if you can justify it.

 When to visit

-Unlike it’s neighbour below, the summer is the best time to visit Salalah when the monsoon (kareef) arrives and is responsible for the green slopes and beautiful waterfalls it’s famous for.
-Bear in mind prices are understandable higher though.
+Unlike its neighbour below, the summer is the best time to visit Salalah when the monsoon (kareef) arrives and is responsible for the green slopes and beautiful waterfalls it’s famous for.
+Bear in mind prices are understandably higher though.

 Muscat, Oman